stevenedds/MovieScheduler/readme.md

 schmovi.swift is easy to use:

-  1) cd into schmovi.swift directory
+  1) cd into the MovieScheduler directory

   2) make schmovi.swift executable: